Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 3. Bleeding.

-It should be remembered that such treatment should be strictly dosed and carried out only under the supervision of a physician.
-An overdose can lead not only to premature aging skin and reduce its elasticity, but also the development of skin and various oncological pathologies.
+It should be remembered that such treatment must be strictly dosed and carried out only under the supervision of a doctor.
+An overdose can lead not only to premature aging skin and a decrease in its elasticity, but also the development of skin and various oncological pathologies.

-This type of phototherapy involves the use of devices for laser therapy.
-These devices emit monochromatic coherent non-scattering beams of radiation.
-In surgery, such rays are used in the form of a light scalpel, and in ophthalmology - for the treatment of retinal detachment.
+This type of light therapy involves the use of devices for laser therapy.
+These devices emit monochrome coherent non-scattering beams of radiation.
+In surgery, such rays are used in the form of a light scalpel, and in ophthalmology - to treat retinal detachment.

-Such radiation can be used in the treatment of degenerative-dystrophic diseases of the spine, rheumatoid arthritis, long-term non-healing wounds, ulcers, polyneuritis, arthritis, stomatitis and bronchial asthma.
+Such radiation can be used in the treatment of degenerative diseases of the spine, rheumatoid arthritis, long-term non-healing wounds, ulcers, polyneuritis, arthritis, stomatitis and bronchial asthma.

 Chromotherapy

-This treatment involves the application of a different spectrum of visible study.
-For example, White light used to treat seasonal depression, which occurs in the autumn-winter period, when there is a shortening of daylight hours.
+This treatment involves the application of a different spectrum of visible examination.
+So, for example, white light used for treatment seasonal depression, which occurs in the autumn-winter period, when daylight hours shorten.

-In the treatment of neonatal jaundice, it is best to use blue and blue radiation, which leads to the destruction of hematoporphyrin, which is bilirubin.
+In the treatment of jaundice in newborns, it is best to use blue and blue radiation, which leads to the destruction of hematoporphyrin, which makes up bilirubin.
 And red color is successfully used in the treatment of acne.

-Any type of phototherapy should be strictly dosed and used only as directed by a doctor.
-If you use such treatment without control, you can cause significant harm to the body.
+Any type of light therapy must be strictly dosed and used only as prescribed by a doctor.
+If such treatment is used without control, it can cause significant harm to the body.
 Therefore, you should definitely visit a doctor and find out all the available contraindications for each type of light therapy.

 By the way, you may also be interested in the following FREE materials:

-• Restoration of knee and hip joints with arthrosis- free video recording of the webinar, which was conducted by a physiotherapist and sports medicine- Alexandra Bonina
+• Rehabilitation of knee and hip joints for arthrosis- free video recording of the webinar conducted by a physical therapy doctor and sports medicine- Alexandra Bonina

-• Free Low Back Pain Treatment Lessons from a Certified Physical Therapist.
-This physician developed unique system restoration of all parts of the spine and helped already over 2000 clients With various problems back and neck!
+• Free lessons on treating low back pain from a certified physical therapy doctor.
+This doctor developed unique system restoration of all parts of the spine and has already helped more than 2000 clients With various problems with your back and neck!

-• Want to know how to treat pinching sciatic nerve?
-Then carefully watch the video on this link.
+• Do you want to know how to treat pinching? sciatic nerve?
+Then carefully watch the video at this link.

 • Do you have osteochondrosis?
-Then we recommend to study effective methods treatment of lumbar, cervical and thoracic osteochondrosis without medication.
+Then we recommend studying effective methods treatment of lumbar, cervical and thoracic osteochondrosis without drugs.

-Light therapy, or phototherapy (Greek phos, photos - light + therapeia - treatment), is the use of infrared, visible and UV rays from artificial sources for therapeutic or prophylactic purposes.
+Phototherapy, or phototherapy (Greek phos, photos - light + therapeia - treatment), is the use of infrared, visible and UV rays from artificial sources for therapeutic or preventive purposes.

-Like many others physical methods treatment, phototherapy was born in deep ancient Spectrum electromagnetic oscillations used in phototherapy sti from human communication with factors environment, in particular the sun's rays.
-It originated as a treatment with the sun, or heliotherapy.
-Written instructions for therapeutic action sunlight can be found in the "father of history" Herodotus (484-425 BC).
-However, the inscriptions read on the walls of the ancient temples of Egypt and Rome suggest that healing action sunlight was known much earlier.
-For example, the inscription on the temple of Diana in Ephesus reads: "The sun gives life with its radiant light."
-The first physician to recommend the use sunbathing with a therapeutic purpose, was Hippocrates (460-377 BC).
-IN Ancient Greece And Ancient Rome on the roofs of houses arranged special areas - solariums, on which with health and medicinal purposes sunbathing was taken.
+Like many others physical methods treatment, phototherapy was born in ancient times electromagnetic vibrations used in phototherapy based on human communication with factors environment, in particular the sun's rays.
+It originated as sun treatment, or heliotherapy.
+Written instructions about the therapeutic effect sunlight can be found in the “father of history” Herodotus (484-425 BC).
+However, reading the inscriptions on the walls of the ancient temples of Egypt and Rome suggests that healing effect sunlight was known much earlier.
+For example, the inscription on the Temple of Diana in Ephesus reads: “The sun gives life with its radiant light.”
+The first doctor to recommend the use sunbathing for medicinal purposes, was Hippocrates (460-377 BC).
+IN Ancient Greece And Ancient Rome on the roofs of houses they set up special platforms - solariums, on which health and medicinal purposes sunbathing.

 In the Middle Ages, doctors stopped using light as healing factor.
-A pleasant exception was the famous Avicenna, who during this period was an ardent supporter and propagandist of sun therapy.
+A pleasant exception was the famous Avicenna, who during this period was an ardent supporter and promoter of sun treatment.

-And only at the end of the XVIII century. a revival of light therapy began.
-In 1774, the French physician Faure suggested using Sun rays for treatment open sores legs, after which a number of works devoted to phototherapy appeared.
-First scientific work(dissertation), concerning the study of the influence of light on the human body, was published by Bertrand more than 200 years ago.
+And only at the end of the 18th century.
+The revival of light therapy began.
+In 1774, the French doctor Faure suggested using sun rays for treatment open sores legs, after which a number of works appeared on phototherapy.
+First scientific work(dissertation), concerning the study of the effects of light on the human body, was published by Bertrand more than 200 years ago.
 In 1801, I. Ritter and W. Wollaston discovered UV rays.
 A year earlier, Herschel discovered infrared rays.
-In 1815, Lebel designed a special apparatus that allowed him to concentrate the sun's rays for the treatment of patients.
-Since then, the idea of using concentrated light has been one of the most important trends in phototherapy.
+In 1815, Lebel designed a special apparatus that made it possible to concentrate the sun's rays for the treatment of patients.
+Since then, the idea of using concentrated light has been one of the most important areas in light therapy.

-In 1816, Professor of Chemistry I. Debereiner in Vienna published a work in which phototherapy was first considered from scientific positions and indicated the value of the wavelength of light.
-This is how chromotherapy (treatment with visible light) was born, which today, in the form of biotron color therapy, is being revived on new basis.
-In 1855, the Swiss A. Rikli founded the first sanatorium for sun therapy in Oberkrain, and Walde (Australia) founded the first institute for heliotherapy.
-After the discovery by Herschel chemical action UV rays, and Doyun and Blount - their bactericidal action UV rays began to spread rapidly in medical practice.
-In the widespread introduction of phototherapy in medical practice Swiss doctors A. Roll and F. Bernhard played an important role.
-The use of incandescent light bulbs in therapy also belongs to this period (Stein, 1890; Gachkovsky, 1892).
+In 1816, professor of chemistry I. Debereiner in Vienna published a work in which light therapy was first considered from a scientific point of view and indicated the value of the wavelength of light.
+This is how chromotherapy (visible light treatment) was born, which today is being revived in the form of biotron color therapy. new basis.
+In 1855, the Swiss A. Rikli founded the first sanatorium for solar treatment in Oberkrain, and Walde (Australia) founded the first institute for heliotherapy.
+After Herschel's discovery chemical action UV rays, and Doyun and Blount - their bactericidal effect, UV rays began to quickly spread in medical practice.
+In the widespread introduction of phototherapy in medical practice Swiss doctors A. Roll and F. Bernhard played a major role.
+The use of incandescent light bulbs in therapy also dates back to this period (Stein, 1890; Gachkovsky, 1892).

 The golden page in the development of phototherapy was written by the Danish physiotherapist Niels Finsen, who is rightfully considered the founder of modern phototherapy.
 In 1896, he founded the Institute of Light Therapy in Copenhagen, where he developed scientific foundations phototherapy, primarily treatment with natural and artificially produced UV rays.
-He was the first to develop an apparatus for producing artificial UV rays, and proposed a number of techniques to enhance them. therapeutic action.
-In 1903 Finzen was awarded Nobel Prize in medicine and physiology for their work on the effects of UV rays on the human body.
-Along with the desire to serve natural forces man has always tried to become independent of nature and help himself (especially in the fight against ailments) with technical devices that replace natural light.
-Among these ascetics, in addition to the already mentioned Lebel and Finsen, one should name a galaxy of doctors and engineers who contribute to the achievement of modern level phototherapy.
-Here are just a few of these names: the American physician Kellogg, the inventor of the first electric light bath; Russian doctor A.I.
-Minin is the author of a reflector with a blue bulb, familiar to every family today; Kromeyer (1906), Nagelschmidt (1908), Bach (1911) and Jezionek (1916) are the developers of quartz lamps, who opened the way for artificial UV rays in medical practice.
+He was the first to develop an apparatus for producing artificial UV rays, and proposed a number of techniques for enhancing them. therapeutic effect.
+In 1903 Finsen was awarded Nobel Prize in the field of medicine and physiology for work on studying the effect of UV rays on the human body.
+Along with the desire to put into service natural forces man has always tried to become independent from nature and help himself (especially in the fight against illnesses) with technical devices that replace natural light.
+Among these ascetics, in addition to the already mentioned Lebel and Finsen, one should name a galaxy of doctors and engineers who contribute to the achievement modern level phototherapy.
+Here are just a few of these names: American doctor Kellogg - inventor of the first electric light bath; Russian doctor A.I.
+Minin is the author of the reflector with a blue light bulb, familiar to every family today; Kromayer (1906), Nagelschmidt (1908), Bach (1911) and Iezionek (1916) were the developers of quartz lamps, who opened the way for artificial UV rays into medical practice.

-By the end of the 1920s, along with heliotherapy, all ranges of light - infrared, visible and UV rays - began to be used in medicine.
-Since that time, light therapy began to develop extremely rapidly.
-Research was carried out both in the field of studying the mechanisms therapeutic action various parts optical spectrum, and in the field of methodology for the treatment of various diseases.
+By the end of the 1920s, medicine, along with heliotherapy, began to use all ranges of light - infrared, visible and UV rays.
+From that time on, light therapy began to develop extremely rapidly.
+Research has been carried out both in the field of studying the mechanisms therapeutic action various parts optical spectrum, and in the field of methodology for treating various diseases.
 During this period, the development of phototherapy greatest influence provided by domestic researchers (A.N.
 Maklakov, S.B.
 Vermel, P.G.
 Mezernitsky, S.A.
 Brushtein, I.F.
 Gorbachev, etc.).

-Phototherapy is based on the interaction of light with biological structures(primarily molecules) of tissues, accompanied by photobiological reactions.
-The nature and severity of the latter depend on the physical parameters of the acting light, its penetrating power, as well as the optical and other properties of the tissues themselves.
-Crucial in this case, it has a wavelength of optical radiation, on which the energy of quanta also depends.
+Phototherapy is based on the interaction of light with biological structures(primarily molecules) tissues, accompanied by photobiological reactions.
+The nature and severity of the latter depend on the physical parameters of the active light, its penetrating ability, as well as the optical and other properties of the tissues themselves.
+Crucial in this case, it has a wavelength of optical radiation, on which the energy of the quanta depends.

-In the infrared region, photon energy (1.6-2.4 10-19 J) is sufficient only to increase the energy of oscillatory processes of biological molecules.
+In the infrared region, photon energy (1.6-2.4 10-19 J) is only sufficient to increase the energy of vibrational processes of biological molecules.
 Visible radiation, which has photons with higher energy (3.2-6.4 10-19 J), can cause their electronic excitation and photodissociation.
-Quanta of UV radiation with an energy of 6.4-9.6 10-19 J are capable of causing various photochemical reactions due to the ionization of molecules and the destruction of covalent bonds.
-Typical photochemical reactions are: photoionization knocking out an electron by a radiation quantum outside the molecules; photoionization produces ions or free radicals; photoreduction and photooxidation - the transfer of an electron from one molecule to another; one molecule is oxidized while the other is reduced; photoisomerization - a change in the spatial configuration of a molecule under the action of light, a change in the structure of the molecule; photodimerization - the formation of a chemical bond between monomers under the action of light.
+UV radiation quanta with an energy of 6.4-9.6 10-19 J are capable of causing various photochemical reactions due to the ionization of molecules and the destruction of covalent bonds.
+Typical photochemical reactions are: photoionization, the knocking out of an electron by a radiation quantum outside the molecules; Photoionization produces ions or free radicals; photoreduction and photooxidation - transfer of an electron from one molecule to another; one molecule is oxidized and the other is reduced; photoisomerization - a change in the spatial configuration of a molecule under the influence of light, a change in the structure of the molecule; photodimerization - the formation of a chemical bond between monomers under the action of light.

 Subsequently, the energy of optical radiation is transformed into heat or primary photoproducts are formed, acting as activators and initiators of physicochemical, metabolic and physiological reactions that form the final therapeutic effect.

 The first type of energy transformations is inherent to a greater extent in infrared, and the second - in UV radiation.
-The physical and chemical processes inherent in each type of optical radiation determine the specificity of their therapeutic effects and methods of application in phototherapy (table).
+The physical and chemical processes inherent in each type of optical radiation determine the specificity of their therapeutic effects and methods of use in light therapy (Table).

 Indications.
-The main therapeutic effects of infrared rays are anti-inflammatory, metabolic, local anesthetic and vasoactive, which allows them to be used in chronic and subacute inflammatory diseases, consequences of injuries of the musculoskeletal system, pain neurological syndromes etc. (see.
-Infrared irradiation).
+The main therapeutic effects of infrared rays are anti-inflammatory, metabolic, local analgesic and vasoactive, which allows their use in chronic and subacute inflammatory diseases, consequences of injuries to the musculoskeletal system, pain neurological syndromes etc. (see Infrared irradiation).

-Visible rays, which have a psycho-emotional, metabolic and anti-inflammatory effect, are used in the treatment of wounds and trophic ulcers, neuroses, sleep disorders, some inflammatory processes.
+Visible rays, which have psychoemotional, metabolic and anti-inflammatory effects, are used in the treatment of wounds and trophic ulcers, neuroses, sleep disorders, and some inflammatory processes.

-UV rays, depending on the wavelength, have different and very diverse effects, and therefore they have enough broad indications to application.
+UV rays, depending on their wavelength, have different and very diverse effects, and therefore they have quite a wide indications for use.

 Contraindications for phototherapy, in addition to general ones, are active tuberculosis, thyrotoxicosis, generalized dermatitis, malaria, Addison's disease, systemic lupus erythematosus, photosensitivity.

-Light therapy is a method of physiotherapy, which consists in a dosed effect of infrared (IR) or ultraviolet (UV) radiation on the patient's body.
+Light therapy is a method of physiotherapy that involves dosed exposure of the patient’s body to infrared (IR) or ultraviolet (UV) radiation.

-The biological action of light is based on the absorption physical energy its quanta by tissues and its transformation into other types of energy, primarily thermal and chemical, which in turn have a local and overall impact on the body.
-It is known that the quantum energy is inversely proportional to the wavelength, i.e. the shorter the wave, the higher the energy potential.
-The luminous flux only seems to be uniform.
-A beam of light passed through the prism of a spectroscope breaks up into a series of spectral bands of red, orange, yellow, green, blue, indigo and purple.
-The phenomenon of decomposition of white sunlight is widely known, which underlies the multicolored rainbow after rain.
-A rainbow occurs as a result of the refraction of the rays of the sun in the smallest droplets of water, as in the prism of a spectroscope.
+The biological action of light is based on absorption physical energy its quanta by tissues and its conversion into other types of energy, primarily thermal and chemical, which in turn have a local and overall impact on the body.
+It is known that the energy of a quantum is inversely proportional to the wavelength, i.e. the shorter the wave, the higher the energy potential.
+The luminous flux only appears uniform.
+A ray of light passed through the prism of a spectroscope breaks up into a number of spectral stripes of red, orange, yellow, green, cyan, indigo and purple.
+The phenomenon of decomposition of white sunlight, which underlies the multicolored rainbow after rain, is widely known.
+A rainbow occurs as a result of the refraction of the sun's rays in tiny droplets of water, as in the prism of a spectroscope.

 Biological action light radiation depends on the depth of its penetration into the tissue.
-The longer the wavelength, the stronger action radiation.
-IR rays penetrate tissues to a depth of 2-3 cm, visible light - up to 1 cm, UV rays - 0.5-1 mm.
+The longer the wavelength, the stronger effect radiation.
+IR rays penetrate tissue to a depth of 2-3 cm, visible light - up to 1 cm, UV rays - 0.5-1 mm.

 INFRARED RADIATION

 Infrared radiation (thermal radiation, infrared rays) is a section of the general electromagnetic spectrum.
-IR rays penetrate deeper into the tissues of the body than other types of light energy - up to 2-3 cm, which causes heating of the entire thickness of the skin and partly the subcutaneous tissues.
-Deeper structures are not subjected to direct heating.
+IR rays penetrate deeper into body tissues than other types of light energy - up to 2-3 cm, which causes heating of the entire thickness of the skin and partly subcutaneous tissues.
+Deeper structures are not directly heated.

-direct action IR rays are limited to the site of exposure, but it indirectly spreads to the entire body.
+Direct action IR rays are limited to the irradiated area, but they indirectly spread to the entire body.
 Irradiation of large areas of the body (light baths) causes general overheating, accompanied by increased sweating.
-Therefore, local hyperthermia causes and general reaction organism.
+Therefore, local hyperthermia causes general reaction body.

-Local heating in the irradiation zone primarily affects the thermoreceptors of the skin and almost immediately causes a reaction in its vessels.
-Initially, a spasm occurs, which occurs reflexively in response to irritation of thermoreceptors.
-It is quickly replaced by vasodilation of the skin and increased blood flow in them.
-Biological entity of this phenomenon lies in the thermoregulation of tissues due to increased peripheral circulation caused by the difference in blood temperature in heated and unheated tissues.
-The phase of active hyperemia of the skin is characterized by redness of the irradiated area, erythema appears even during the procedure, gradually disappearing after the cessation of irradiation.
-In this it differs from persistent ultraviolet erythema that occurs after a certain latent period.
-In addition, after erythema with infrared irradiation, usually there is no age spots
+Local heating in the irradiation zone primarily affects the thermoreceptors of the skin and almost immediately causes a reaction in its blood vessels.
+First, a spasm occurs, occurring reflexively in response to irritation of thermoreceptors.
+It is quickly replaced by dilation of skin vessels and increased blood flow in them.
+Biological entity This phenomenon is the thermoregulation of tissues due to increased peripheral circulation caused by the difference in blood temperature in heated and unheated tissues.
+The phase of active skin hyperemia is characterized by redness of the irradiated area; erythema appears during the procedure, gradually disappearing after cessation of irradiation.
+This distinguishes it from persistent ultraviolet erythema, which occurs after a certain latent period.
+In addition, after erythema with infrared irradiation there is usually no age spots

-Active hyperemia in the area of skin irradiation is accompanied by an increase in the permeability of the capillary walls.
-There is an increased effusion of the liquid part of the blood in the tissue and a simultaneous increased absorption tissue fluid.
-In this regard, tissue metabolism increases, redox processes are activated.
+Active hyperemia in the skin irradiation zone is accompanied by an increase in the permeability of the capillary walls.
+There is an increased effusion of the liquid part of the blood into the tissue and a simultaneous increased absorption tissue fluid.
+In this regard, tissue metabolism increases and redox processes are activated.

-Violation of the rules for conducting infrared irradiation procedures can lead to dangerous overheating of tissues and the occurrence of thermal burns I and even II degree, as well as circulatory overload, dangerous in cardiovascular diseases.
+Violation of the rules for carrying out infrared irradiation procedures can lead to dangerous overheating of tissues and the occurrence of thermal burns I and even II degrees, as well as circulatory overload, which is dangerous in cardiovascular diseases.

 Therapeutic effect infrared irradiation is determined by the mechanism of its physiological action.
-Light therapy procedures with infrared irradiation are used mainly for local action even on large areas of the body.
-Strengthening of local microcirculation has a pronounced anti-inflammatory effect, accelerates the reverse development of inflammatory processes, increases tissue regeneration, local resistance and anti-infective protection.
-The generalized effect of infrared irradiation is manifested by an antispastic effect, in particular on smooth muscle organs. abdominal cavity often accompanied by suppression pain especially in chronic inflammatory processes.
+Light therapy procedures with infrared irradiation are used mainly for local action even over large areas of the body.
+Strengthening local microcirculation has a pronounced anti-inflammatory effect, accelerates the reverse development of inflammatory processes, increases tissue regeneration, local resistance and anti-infective protection.
+The generalized effect of infrared irradiation is manifested by an antispastic effect, in particular on smooth muscle organs abdominal cavity, which is often accompanied by suppression pain, especially in chronic inflammatory processes.

-Region therapeutic use IR radiation is quite wide.
-It is indicated for non-purulent chronic and subacute inflammatory local processes, including internal organs, burns and frostbite, poorly healing wounds and ulcers, various adhesions and adhesions, myositis, neuralgia, consequences of injuries of the musculoskeletal system.
+Region therapeutic use IR radiation is quite broad.
+It is indicated for non-purulent chronic and subacute inflammatory local processes, including internal organs, burns and frostbite, poorly healing wounds and ulcers, various adhesions and adhesions, myositis, neuralgia, consequences of injuries to the musculoskeletal system.

-Infrared irradiation is contraindicated in malignant neoplasms, tendencies to bleeding, acute purulent-inflammatory diseases.
+Infrared irradiation is contraindicated in malignant neoplasms, tendency to bleeding, acute purulent-inflammatory diseases.

 Equipment

-In most physiotherapy devices, incandescent lamps serve as a source of infrared and visible radiation.
-The temperature of the filament in them reaches 2800-3600 °C. The UV rays emitted by them in a small amount are almost completely absorbed by the glass of the lamp.
+In most physiotherapeutic devices, the source of infrared and visible radiation is incandescent lamps.
+The temperature of the filament in them reaches 2800-3600 °C. The small amounts of UV rays they emit are almost completely absorbed by the glass of the lamp.

-The Minin lamp consists of a parabolic reflector with a wooden handle, in which a 25 and 40 W emitter is placed.
-The lamp is often used of blue color.
+The Minin lamp consists of a parabolic reflector with a wooden handle, which houses a 25 and 40 W emitter.
+A lamp is often used blue.
 The simplicity and portability of the device allow it to be used at home.
-The irradiation distance is 15-30 cm, it is adjustable according to the feeling of pleasant warmth.
+The irradiation distance is 15-30 cm, it is adjusted according to the feeling of pleasant warmth.
 The duration of the procedures is 15-20 minutes, daily.
 The course of treatment is 10-15 procedures.

-The "Solux" lamp is a much more powerful source of radiation with a power of 200-500 watts.
-The lamp is enclosed in a parabolic reflector with a removable tube mounted on a stationary or portable stand.
-The irradiator is installed at a distance of 40-80 cm from the surface of the patient's body.
+The Sollux lamp is a significantly more powerful radiation source with a power of 200-500 W. The lamp is enclosed in a parabolic reflector with a removable tube, mounted on a stationary or portable tripod.
+The irradiator is installed at a distance of 40-80 cm from the surface of the patient’s body.
 The duration of the procedure is 15-30 minutes, daily or every other day.
 The course of treatment is 10-15 procedures.

-The light-thermal bath is a frame with plywood walls, on inner surface which in several rows there are incandescent lamps with a power of 25-40 W each (Fig. 56).
+The light-thermal bathtub is a frame with plywood walls, on inner surface in which incandescent lamps with a power of 25-40 W are located in several rows (Fig. 56).
 Depending on the purpose of the bath, 12 (body bath) or 8 (limb bath) lamps can be used.
-During the procedure, the patient, partially or completely naked, is in the supine position on the couch, the bath frame is installed over the corresponding part of the body, covered with a sheet and a woolen blanket.
-During the procedure, the patient is exposed to visible and infrared radiation and heated to 60-70 ° C air.
-The procedure lasts 20-30 minutes, is carried out 1-2 times a day.
+During the procedure, the patient, partially or completely naked, is in a lying position on the couch, the bath frame is installed over the corresponding part of the body, covered with a sheet and a woolen blanket.
+During the procedure, the patient is exposed to visible and infrared radiation and air heated to 60-70 °C. The procedure lasts 20-30 minutes, carried out 1-2 times a day.
 The course of treatment is 12-15 procedures.

 Methodology

-During the procedure nurse must exactly follow the doctor's prescription, which should indicate the type of apparatus, the area of irradiation, its duration, the number of procedures per course, and the intervals between them.
-The intensity of irradiation according to the sensations of the patient can be specified.
+During the procedure nurse must strictly follow the doctor’s prescription, which should indicate the type of device, the area of irradiation, its duration, the number of procedures per course, and the intervals between them.
+The intensity of radiation can be determined according to the patient’s feelings.
 The irradiation area is marked graphically on the destination diagram.

-Assignment examples.
-1. Irradiation of the epigastric region with the Solux lamp.
-Intensity - to a feeling of pleasant warmth.
+Destination examples.
+1. Irradiation of the epigastric area with a Sollux lamp.
+Intensity - up to a feeling of pleasant warmth.
 Duration 20-30 minutes, daily.
-Course 15 procedures.
+Course of 15 procedures.

 2. Light-thermal bath for the kidney area.
-Intensity - until a sensation of pronounced heat (cause intense sweating).
+Intensity - up to a feeling of pronounced heat (cause intense sweating).
 Duration from 30 minutes to 1 hour, daily.
-Course 15 procedures.
+Course of 15 procedures.

 Treatment with infrared and visible radiation

-Infrared (IR) rays are thermal rays that, being absorbed by body tissues, are transformed into thermal energy, excite skin thermoreceptors, impulses from them enter thermoregulatory centers and cause thermoregulatory reactions.
+Infrared (IR) rays are heat rays that, when absorbed by body tissues, are transformed into thermal energy, excite skin thermoreceptors, impulses from them enter thermoregulatory centers and cause thermoregulatory reactions.

 Mechanism of action: